As an Amazon Associate I earn from qualifying purchases. I get commissions for purchases made through links in this post.

 Most people are heading to the island resorts and you can purchase alcohol there.

-If you are planning on drinking your fair share then you may want to consider an “all inclusive rate” but if you are only having one or drinks per day, it won’t be worth it.
+If you are planning on drinking your fair share then you may want to consider an “all inclusive rate” but if you are only having one or two drinks per day, then paying as you go is a cheaper option.

-The islands will generally be cashless during your stay.
+The resorts will generally be cashless during your stay.
 Meaning you will book everything up to your room and pay before you leave.
 Much like a cruise ship.

 If you decide not to tip the staff they will not be rude about it as they are very gracious people.
 If you do decide to, the person who cleans your room everyday and maybe one or two waiters that have shown you great service is all you need.